Reducing an Employee’s Pay: What You Need to Know (2021 Update)

 According to the Fair Work Act 2009 (Cth), an employment contract cannot remove employee entitlements provided for employees in the National Employment Standards (NES).
 This includes entitlements such as annual, sick and parental leave and penalty rates for working on public holidays.

 The reduction cannot fall below the minimum pay rate.
-As of 1 July 2015, The Fair Work Commission has increased the minimum wage for employees over 21 years of age by 2.5% to $656.90 per week or $17.29 per hour for full or part time workers, and $21.61 an hour for casual workers.
+As of 1 July 2020, The Fair Work Commission has increased the minimum wage for employees 21 years and older to $753.80 per week or $19.84 per hour for full or part time workers, and $24.80 an hour for casual workers.
 This of course varies depending on an employee’s age, experience and position in your business.
+If you’re still unsure about the best course of action for you and your business, contact an expert Employment Lawyer here.